samadhi-kz/fpb/README.md

 - `1`: Center / screen receiver
 - `2`: QB
-- `3`: RB/WR
+- `3`: RB/WR / blocker / screen
-- `4`: Blocker/WR / screen receiver
+- `4`: RB/WR / blocker / screen
-- `5`: WR
+- `5`: RB/WR / blocker / screen

-Formation presets follow these roles. `1` stays at center but can be used as a screen receiver, `2` stays behind as QB, `3` is used as the RB/slot-flex player, `4` is kept more inside as the blocker/inside WR and can also receive screens, and `5` is treated as the outside WR.
+Formation presets follow these roles. `1` stays at center but can be used as a screen receiver, `2` stays behind as QB, and `3`, `4`, `5` are treated as multi-role back/receiver/block-screen players with occasional throw options.
 Use `Flip H` to mirror the same concept to the other side.

 ## File Format